Sibusiso-Gumede/dmg-django/README.md

-# Supermarket Scraper
+# Discount My Groceries

-Instead of scouring product catalogues and grocery websites to find the cheapest price of a grocery product, a shopper can easily access product prices from different supermarkets, in a single repository.
-Wouldn't that be convenient?
+Instead of scouring product catalogues and grocery websites to find the cheapest price of a grocery product, a shopper can easily access product prices from different supermarkets, on a single platform.
+Isn't that convenient?

-Well, this program helps accomplish a part of that.
-It scrapes product promotion data from multiple supermarket websites and stores it in a database for application integration purposes.
+This is currently the web app implementation of the DMG App.
+Of which I'm currently in the process of having it available as a mobile application using Dart and Flutter.
+The application components include a Supermarket Scraper that scrapes product promotion data from multiple supermarket websites and stores it in a MySQL database.
+The <b>Backend</b> is developed using Python/Django and the <b>Frontend</b> using HTML, CSS and Vanilla JavaScript.

+Deployed on an EC2 Linux instance running Nginx/Gunicorn.

 ## Table of Contents
 - Database ERD